kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 The ClusterRole is only installed when `DRAResourcePoolStatus` is enabled.
-The events grant is currently unused — the controller has no event recorder and emits no events — and either wiring up events or dropping the grant is a Beta clean-up item.
+The events grant is currently unused — the controller has no event recorder and emits no events — and either wiring up events or dropping the grant is an Alpha 1.38 clean-up item.

 ### kubectl Integration